ankitgin/awsredshift/README.md

 - Cluster Parameter Group
 - VPC security groups.

-3. Associate IAM roles
+### 3. Associate IAM roles
--Open the Amazon Redshift console, and choose Clusters from the navigation pane.
+- Open the Amazon Redshift console, and choose Clusters from the navigation pane.
 - Select the new cluster and choose Manage IAM Roles.
 - From the Available roles, choose the roles associated with the source cluster.
 - Choose Apply changes.